SarahKettell/CMPSC487W-Group2Project/README.md

 This is a sample README markdown file for our group git repository.

+To setup with Docker:
+1. Install Docker Desktop
+2. Launch docker desktop
+3. Download github files from main branch and save where you want the code to be
+4. Make sure you have MySQL installed.
+Launch it and create a database called "pizza-parlor".
+5. In your terminal/power shell, navigate into the folder from github
+6. Run this command: docker-compose up -d

+This should start a stack of containers in Docker Desktop.
+You can stop and start this whenever you want to work on it by clicking the buttons.

 ## Main Components

 1. Docker containers for Node.js server and MySQL DB